TheCowboyAI/w3/readme.md

 Many CIMs are orchestrated to communicate with each other to compose bigger information machines or to scale effectively.

 ### **What is CIM?**
-CIM is an architectural approach that reimagines how distributed systems are built.
+CIM is an architectural approach (hint...
+NOT a framework) that reimagines how distributed systems are built.
 It emphasizes:

 - **Domain-Driven Design (DDD):** A methodology that aligns software design with the core business domain by modeling its concepts explicitly[2].
 We use the definitions as described by Eric Evans.